On this page

 In undertaking this function, the Committee will take into account whether:

-- the processes for developing, and implementing, the department’s fraud control arrangements consistent with the Commonwealth Fraud Control Framework 2017, and in compliance with section 10 of the PGPA Rule requirements, and satisfy itself that the department has adequate process design for detecting, capturing and effectively responding to fraud risks
+- The department’s processes for developing and implementing fraud control arrangements are consistent with the Commonwealth Fraud Control Framework 2017, and in compliance with section 10 of the PGPA Rule requirements, and satisfy itself that the department has adequate process design for detecting, capturing and effectively responding to fraud risks; and

 The Committee, in fulfilling its review of the appropriateness of the department’s system of risk oversight and management, will provide written advice to the Secretary of its view in relation to the appropriateness of the department’s system of risk oversight and management (with reference to the Commonwealth Risk Management Policy), and identify any areas of concern and suggestions for improvement.

 System of Internal Control

 The Committee will review the appropriateness of the accountable authority’s system of internal control for the department, in compliance with subsection 17(2)(d) of the PGPA Rule.